omegataupodcast/episode-prep/closed/ArmstrongHistotical.md

     - "... the aircraft turned slightly to the right of the desired path ..."
     - So, was the experiment a success?
-    - what did we learn? where should we sit on airliners :-) ?
+    - what did we learn? where should we sit on airliners :-) ? why ignition?
   - In some sense, the crash failed.
 Why was this?

+when was this?
+- AMK principle idea wrong?
+- did he do t/o and landing?
+- why only trim tabs?
+- FAA research?

 * F-106A Eclipse aero-tow demonstration
   - why :-) ?
     Kelly Space and Technology's Eclipse Astroliner

   - Challenge:
     - high wing loading.

+    - starlifter lifts first
     - High alpha during tow?
+    - low tow, under the vortices.
+      Use F-18 to find out where they are.

+mishap in grafenwöhr

     - line tension
     - tow plane lifts off first.
+    - engine off
+    - landing separate; did they light the engine, or did the Six land as a glider?

   - It was a QF106 - remotely piloted?
-  - low tow, under the vortices.
-    Use F-18 to find out where they are.
   - tow equipment on palette

-  - landing separate; did they light the engine, or did the Six land as a glider?
+bit like virgin galactic - monster airplane
+-> nothing

+commercial resrarcg

 * X-30A National AeroSpace Plane
   https://en.wikipedia.org/wiki/Rockwell_X-30

+  Waverider!

 * Aero-Gravity Assist
-  Waverider!

 * Update on Prandtl